gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

 In some cases, you may need to override the helper image.
 There are many reasons for doing this:

-1. **To speed up jobs execution**: In environments with slower internet connection, downloading the same image multiple times from Docker Hub can increase the time it takes to execute a job.
+1. **To speed up jobs execution**: In environments with slower internet connection, downloading the same image multiple times can increase the time it takes to execute a job.
 Downloading the helper image from a local registry, where the exact copy of `gitlab/gitlab-runner-helper:XYZ` is stored, can speed things up.

 1. **Security concerns**: You may not want to download external dependencies that were not checked before.
 There